baking-bad/tezos-unity-game/DOCUMENTATION.md

   <img width="800" src="https://github.com/baking-bad/tezos-unity-game/blob/master/images/game.png?raw=true">
 </p>

-Player spawns with one low-DPS default weapon (Walky, #1).
-The goal of the game is to survive as long, as possible.
+The player spawns with one low-DPS default weapon (Walky), which is shown as the active weapon (#1 in the annotated screencapture above).
+The goal of the game is to survive as long as possible.

 Controls list: